nweiyue/tp/docs/UserGuide.md

 Over here, you can familiarise yourself with the different UI components of **ATAS**. **ATAS** comprises of five different tabs, including a default home tab which can be seen in [Section 1.3 - Preview](#13-preview).
 Each of the remaining four tabs (`Students`, `Sessions`, `Current Session` and `Memo`) supports its respective section of [features](#5-features).
 All four of these tabs uses the same result box and command box.

 To allow you to easily keep track of students presence and participation records, **ATAS** will automatically do some calculations and display them as **statistics** in the `Students`, `Sessions` and `Current Session` tabs.
-The details of the calculation differs for each tab, and can you can find them under the statistics sub-header for each tab.
+The details of the calculation differs for each tab, and can you can find them under the **Statistics** sub-header for each tab.

 { end of `layout_of_atas` written by: Ngoh Wei Yue }